M1ck4/BinauralLab.py/README.md

 5. **Live Plotting**

    * The upper graph shows the left and right waveforms.
-   * The lower graph shows the envelope of their interference — this is what the brain entrains to.
+   * The lower graph shows the envelope of their interference, this is what the brain entrains to.

 6. **Start / Stop**